 - What are the affirmative defenses to a charge of possession?

 - I didn’t know that what I had was a controlled substance.
 Does that change anything?

 Have you been charged with Possession of a Controlled Substance in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 When a police officer sees someone in possession of a controlled substance, that officer will be able to make an arrest.
 Typically, if an officer has a reasonable suspicion, or what the law refers to as Probable Cause, that someone might be in possession of a controlled substance, he might be able to stop and search the suspected individual.

 Depending upon the circumstances, a Possession of a Controlled Substance conviction can carry very severe punishments.
 Drug offenses are outlined in Chapter 481 of the Texas Health and Safety Code.
 The State of Texas classifies controlled dangerous substances into four categories, or penalty groups.
 The penalties for possession of substances within different penalty groups can vary tremendously.
 A more fully detailed explanation of the specific aspects of the various controlled substance offenses, penalties, and controlled substances can be found in our FAQ on Drug Possession Charges.
 Learn more about Drug Possession Charges